Peruz/icsd/doc/content/doc/documentation.rst

    added for the entire VRTe grid and set to 0 by adding corresponding 0’s to b.

--  NEW: a second order spatial regularization with differentiation between x and y directions to obtain two different matrices (of the same size) such as :math:`D_{x}` and :math:`D_{y}`
+-  A second order spatial regularization with differentiation between x and y directions to obtain two different matrices (of the same size) such as :math:`D_{x}` and :math:`D_{y}`

--  NEW: for the 3d case, a k-mean with 4 (or more) neighbors sources regularization can be used.
+-  For the 3d case, a k-mean with 4 (or more) neighbors sources regularization can be used.
 In that case each source is weighted so the sum is equal to 0.